Visit time : half-day.

 "Raconte-moi l'Histoire de Chartres" ("Tell me the history of Chartres")

-City tour, anecdotes and quizzes provide a fun and educational way to retrace the history of the city.
+City tour at 2 p.m., anecdotes and quizzes provide a fun and educational way to retrace the history of the city.

 Tours organized by the Tourist Office during "Chartres en Lumières"